zeus-health/ctw-component-library/.changeset/lovely-oranges-hammer.md

 "@zus-health/ctw-component-library": major
 ---

-We are now in production with several customers.
-Given the maturity of where we feel we are at now releasing 1.0!
+Given that we are now in production with several customers n the maturity of where we feel we are at now we are releasing 1.0!